goulce01/Data-Visualization-Project/README.md

 - Event
 - Medal: Gold, Silver, Bronze, or NA
 ```

+#### We also pulled data from a Wikipedia page detailing the [2016 Summer Olympics Women's Marathon results.](https://en.wikipedia.org/wiki/Athletics_at_the_2016_Summer_Olympics_–_Women%27s_marathon)

+Note that the Winter and Summer Games were held in the same year up until 1992.
+After that, they staggered them such that Winter Games occur on a four year cycle starting with 1994, then Summer in 1996, then Winter in 1998, and so on.

+The file contains 271,116 rows and 15 columns.
+Each row corresponds to an individual athlete competing in an individual Olympic event.

 ### Our large dataset provides many, many opportunities for visualization with the many variables and athlete instances represented.
 Some of the questions we tried to answer were as follows:
 ```markdown